 The Drugs and alcohol pages provide advice and contact details for support services available in County Durham.

 Bonfire night and firework displays

 Celebrate bonfire night in the safest way possible and attend an official, organised public firework display.
-See a list of organised displays and information on fireworks and the law on our Fireworks and the law page.
+See a list of organised displays and information on fireworks and the law on our Fireworks, safety and the law page.

 The Government requires specific organisations to work together in partnership to reduce crime in their local area.
-In County Durham this partnership is called The Safe Durham Partnership, and is supported by our .
+In County Durham this partnership is called The Safe Durham Partnership.

 Local problem-solving groups